Grunet/cfn-trace/README.md

 ## CLI Reference

-There isn't a `--help` argument yet, but here is a short list of the arguments that are available
+There isn't a `--help` argument yet, but here is a list of the arguments that are available

 - `--version` - this will echo the version of the binary to the console
 - `--stack-name` - set this to the name of a root Cloudformation stack to